urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 \partial_t C + \nabla_\mu J_C^\mu = 0,
 $$

 which states that coherence changes at a point only through the divergence of flux.
-No local source or sink of coherence exists; all increase in one region corresponds to an equal decrease elsewhere.
+No local source or sink of coherence exists.
+All increase in one region corresponds to an equal decrease elsewhere.
 This continuity equation is the local expression of the global invariant $\frac{d}{dt}C_{\text{sys}}=0$, and replaces all explicit growth, depletion, compatibility, and reserve terms of the original ROM.

 Putting it all together, the coherence flux $J_C^\mu$ is defined by the constitutive relation